 Why?
 Well first, it takes a lot of resources to implement and adopt new software.
 Once a team is trained on using one system, it’s usually pretty hard to get everyone to change.
 And costly!
 And second, the breadth of features one provider offers may differ greatly from another.
 What’s important for your company’s growth and objectives needs to drive the software selection decision.

 So why not get it right the first time?
 Of course there are times when your company’s needs may change.
 But, with a well-armed strategy for the research and selection process, you’ll have a better chance of selecting the right seed to sale software for your cannabis business.

 To help you jump around the article, you can click on the up arrow icon in the bottom right corner of the website to jump back to the top.
 This table of contents links to each section:

 - Cultivating with Trym

 Research Seed to Sale Software

-In traditional software, there are well-respected review sites, like Capterra, where one can browse and review products by their reviews.
-In our nascent industry, however, little exists on line in terms of well-reviewed software.
-Below are some common ways to discover and begin to understand the cannabis software space.
+In the software industry, there are well-respected review sites, like Capterra or G2, where one can browse and review software providers by their reviews.
+In our nascent industry, however, very little online reviews exist.
+This leaves software seekers looking for other ways to do their due diligence.
+Below are some alternative ways to discover and begin to understand the cannabis software space.